-These are established companies in industries that are experiencing rapid growth or are expected to.
-And thanks to that growth, the average mid-cap company’s earnings often grow at a faster rate than the average small cap, and with less volatility and risk.
+These are established companies in industries that are experiencing rapid growth, or are expected to.
+And thanks to that growth, the average mid-cap company’s earnings often grow at a faster rate than the average small cap, and with less stock volatility and risk.

 Investing in mid-cap stocks can be the happy medium between small-cap growth and large-cap stability.

 Con: Mid-cap stocks can be more vulnerable than large-cap ones.
 Being middle tier, by definition, means such companies don’t have as much capital to sustain them through market downturns as big-cap companies do.

 And because they are also not massive companies like large-cap companies with a value over $10 billion, it also means they are not as diversified as bigger-cap companies.
 If the market for that company disappears, the company is also at risk.

 Pro: Because $2 billion to $10 billion is a sizable range of valuations, it means that mid-cap stocks often outperform large- and small-cap stocks just because it’s a markedly wide net of stocks.
 There are no guarantees that that will happen, of course, which is very important to keep in mind.
 And, naturally, historical performance is not necessarily an indicator of what will happen in the future.